microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

         :noindex:

         **Click** *(integer)*
-            The timestamp, in ticks, when the user selected a link that launched the Office Online application.
-For example, if the host exposed a link in its UI that launches an Office Online application, this timestamp is the time the user originally selected that link.
+            The timestamp, in ticks, when the user selected a link that launched the |wac| application.
+For example, if the host exposed a link in its UI that launches an |wac| application, this timestamp is the time the user originally selected that link.

         **Iframe** *(integer)*
-            The timestamp, in ticks, when the host created the Office Online iframe when the user selected the link.
+            The timestamp, in ticks, when the host created the |wac| iframe when the user selected the link.

         **HostFrameFetchStart** *(integer)*
             The result of the `PerformanceTiming.fetchStart`_ attribute, if the browser supports the